KennaSecurity/eyeExtend-Connect/CiscoVM/README.md

-# Cisco Vulnerability Management (CVM) App
+# Cisco Vulnerability Management (Cisco VM) App
 version: 1.0.0

 ### About the App
-The App is written to integrate with Cisco Vulnerability Management
+The app allows to export endpoints data to Cisco Vulnerability Management.

 ### Requirements
 The App supports: